shap/shap/CONTRIBUTING.md

 Breaking changes are done with care, given that shap is a very popular package.
 When breaking changes are made, the PR should be tagged with the `BREAKING` label to ensure it is highlighted in the release notes.
-Deprecation cycless are used to mitigate the impact on downstream users.
+Deprecation cycles are used to mitigate the impact on downstream users.

 GitHub milestones can be used to track any actions that need to be completed for